m-guseva/choice-predictor/README.md

 It's possible to choose the specific ML algorithm used to make the predictions, by specifying `which_model` to `xgboost`, `logreg` (logistic regression) or `randomForest`

-The app is deployed under this link:
+The app is deployed and accesible under this link: https://choicepredictor.streamlit.app/